-Chris notices on the Circle Pack that one instance has a very low instance score and that instance is in “Critical” state.
-He clicks on that instance to see what the issue is.
+Chris notices on the Circle Pack that one instance has a low instance score and that instance is in “Critical” state.
+He clicks the instance to see what the issue is.
 The instance summary displays that there is an SSL card failure on that instance and therefore that instance is unable to process SSL traffic (the SSL traffic has reduced).
 Chris extracts that information and sends a report to the team to look into the issue immediately.

 Example 2 - To monitor configuration changes: